Mach–Zehnder interferometer: Operation

 The rule about phase shifts applies to beamsplitters constructed with a dielectric coating and must be modified if a metallic coating is used or when different polarizations are taken into account.
 Also, in real interferometers, the thicknesses of the beamsplitters may differ, and the path lengths are not necessarily equal.
 Regardless, in the absence of absorption, conservation of energy guarantees that the two paths must differ by a half-wavelength phase shift.
-Also note that beamsplitters that are not 50/50 are frequently employed to improve the interferometer's performance in certain types of measurement.
+Also beamsplitters that are not 50/50 are frequently employed to improve the interferometer's performance in certain types of measurement.

 In Fig. 3, in the absence of a sample, both the sample beam (SB) and the reference beam (RB) will arrive in phase at detector 1, yielding constructive interference.
 Both SB and RB will have undergone a phase shift of (1 × wavelength + k) due to two front-surface reflections and one transmission through a glass plate.
 At detector 2, in the absence of a sample, the sample beam and reference beam will arrive with a phase difference of half a wavelength, yielding complete destructive interference.
 The RB arriving at detector 2 will have undergone a phase shift of (0.5 × wavelength + 2k) due to one front-surface reflection and two transmissions.
 The SB arriving at detector 2 will have undergone a (1 × wavelength + 2k) phase shift due to two front-surface reflections, one rear-surface reflection.
 Therefore, when there is no sample, only detector 1 receives light.
 If a sample is placed in the path of the sample beam, the intensities of the beams entering the two detectors will change, allowing the calculation of the phase shift caused by the sample.